psych-ds/psych-DS/README.md

 * From the beginning of a project, a researcher can format their data in a way that is likely to make their life easy for data analysis & management, and which will be easy to document and share.

 * People who make software tools for working with these datasets can write simpler code, and clearly communicate to a user what their data needs to look like to work with the tool.
+They can also make tools that work well with one another!

 * Repositories (and researchers) can extract critical information about datasets to display them and make them discoverable (e.g. indexed by Google Datasets and other search tools.)